Welcome to today's edition of the Rush 24-7 podcast.

 Dingy Harry.

-Dingy Harry, who is in a tough re-election battle in Nevada.
+Dingy Harry, who is in a tough re-election battle in Nevada, yesterday in Arena at a campaign event said this.

-Constitution gives us freedom of religion.
+The Constitution gives us freedom of religion.

 I think that it's very obvious that the mosque should be built someplace else.

-The mosque should be built someplace else.
+The mosque should be built someplace else, Dingy Harry said.

 Mayor Bloomberg not happy about all of this yesterday afternoon in New York City.

-But it did, I think, make us believe more strongly than ever in what this country stands for.
+9-11 did leave a permanent hole in our hearts in this city, but it did, I think, make us believe more strongly than ever in what this country stands for.

 We came together as a city back then, and we united as a country.

-And we took great pride back then in our freedoms and our men and women in uniform have fought and died to defend them.
+And we took great pride back then in our freedoms, and our men and women in uniform have fought and died to defend them.

 And if we shout down a mosque and community center because it is two blocks away from the site where freedom was attacked, I think it would be a sad day for America.

-A man clearly doesn't get it.
+And man clearly doesn't get it.

 Not in the slightest.